Brooke Shields: Other media

-In 2006, Shields wrote Down Came the Rain: My Journey Through Postpartum Depression and in 2015 she published There Was a Little Girl about the relationship she had with her mother.
+Shields is the author of three books.
+In 2006, she penned the memoir Down Came the Rain: My Journey Through Postpartum Depression, in 2015 she published There Was a Little Girl about the relationship she had with her mother, who suffered from alcoholism throughout Shields's life, and in 2025 she published Brooke Shields is not Allowed to Get Old about aging as a woman.

 In 2022, she launched a podcast called Now What? focusing on how people respond to adversity.